Central Cee

-Oakley Neil H. T. Caesar-Su (born 4 June 1998), known professionally as Central Cee, is a British rapper and songwriter from Shepherd's Bush, London.
-He rose to prominence in 2020 with the release of the singles "Day in the Life" and "Loading".
-His first mixtape Wild West was released on 12 March 2021, which debuted at number two on the UK Albums Chart.
-His second mixtape 23 was released on 25 February 2022 and debuted atop the UK Albums Chart.
+Oakley Neil Caesar-Su (born 4 June 1998), known professionally as Central Cee, is a British rapper from Shepherd's Bush, London.
+Regarded as a leading figure in UK rap, he rose to prominence in 2020 with the release of his drill singles "Day in the Life" and "Loading".
+His first mixtape, Wild West (2021), debuted at number two on the UK Albums Chart, while his second, 23 (2022), debuted atop the chart.